The Ventura Fire Department urges residents to engage in fire prevention conversations early and often, but also take action on those discussions.

-“Fire won't wait.
-Plan your escape!” is the theme for the 100th anniversary of National Fire Prevention Week, happening October 9-15, 2022.
+“Cooking safety starts with YOU” is the theme for the 2023 National Fire Prevention Week, happening October 8-14, 2023.
 This theme serves to help residents understand the simple, but important actions they can take to keep themselves safe from home fires.

 According to the National Fire Protection Association, cooking is the leading cause of home fires and fire injuries in the United States.